peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Deprecated.</b> Pass an EFloat to the Write method instead.

-Writes a binary floating-point number in CBOR format to a data stream as ollows:
+Writes a binary floating-point number in CBOR format to a data stream as follows:

  * If the value is null, writes the byte 0xF6.